laminas/laminas-modulemanager/doc/book/intro.md

 # Introduction to the Module System

-Zend Framework 2.0 introduced a new and powerful approach to modules.
+Laminas.0 introduced a new and powerful approach to modules.
 This new module system is designed with flexibility, simplicity, and re-usability in mind.
 A module may contain just about anything: PHP code, including MVC functionality; library code; view scripts; and/or public assets such as images,